 Those receiving cash benefits are required to attend an orientation and sign a Personal Responsibility Contract (PRC) — supposedly a plan of activities you will do to help you get a job and support your family on your own.

 WV WORKS is a work participation program.
-If you receive WV WORKS, you may have to spend 6 weeks out of each 12 months looking for a job.
+If you receive WV WORKS, you’re required to spend 6 weeks out of each 12 months looking for a job.

-After 24 months of cash assistance, you have to work an average of at least 25 hours a week.
+After 24 months of cash assistance, you’re expected to work an average of at least 25 hours a week.
 If you do not, your case can be closed.

 Applications may be made at DHHR’s local office or electronically via inROADS.
 Once your application is filed, an eligibility interview will be arranged.

-You can also use the “pre-screener” to find out if you may qualify for benefits offered by the state of West Virginia, such as VW WORKS, SNAP, WIC, and Medicaid.
+You can also use the “pre-screener” to find out if you may qualify for benefits offered by the state of West Virginia, including VW WORKS.

-Applicants are now required to complete a drug screening questionnaire to determine a reasonable suspicion of drug use.2
+Applicants are now required to complete a drug screening questionnaire to determine a reasonable suspicion of drug use.
+Those who test positive are referred to substance abuse treatment and a job skills program.2

 For additional details about VW WORKS, call